LILO: Bayesian Optimization with Natural Language Feedback: Method

-The key idea behind \LILO is to use an iterative preferential BO algorithm with an explicit GP-based utility model to steer the optimization in a principled fashion while harnessing the power of LLMs to extract preferences from the decision maker in the form of natural language feedback and agentically devise questions during such feedback elicitation.
-Figure~\ref{fig:Method:overview} provides an overview of the optimization loop after initialization.
-We describe the core steps of \LILO below.
-Algorithm~\ref{alg:bo-loop-simple} presents pseudo-code, with subroutines described in Appendix~\ref{app:subsec:MethodDetails:PseudoCode}.
-The exact formats of the prompts used can be found in Appendix~\ref{app:subsec:MethodDetails:LILOPrompts}.
+The key idea behind \LILO is to adopt an iterative BO-style algorithm with an explicit GP-based utility model to steer the optimization in a principled fashion while utilizing LLMs to elicit free-form language feedback from the DM and translate it to a numeric preference signal over the observed outcomes.
+In this section, we describe the core steps of \LILO.
+Algorithm~\ref{alg:bo-loop-simple} presents the main pseudo-code, while the exact prompt formats used by the subroutines can be found in Appendix~\ref{app:subsec:MethodDetails:LILOPrompts}.

 Our BO procedure consists of $T$ sequential trials indexed by $n \in \{1, 2, \ldots, T\}$.
 We define by $D^{\text{exp}}_{n} = \{(x_i, y_i)\}$ the accumulated \textit{experimental dataset} consisting of input–output pairs observed up to trial $n$.
 Additionally, $D^{\text{pf}}_{n} = \{(q_j, a_j)\}$ denotes the \textit{preference feedback dataset} that contains a history of the DM's natural language feedback in the form of answers~$a_j$ to LLM-generated queries~$q_j$.
-From these datasets, in each trial, we fit two proxy GP models (for details see below):\ so values at or below $L$ are fully desirable, values beyond $H$ are unacceptable, and values in between taper smoothly with shape $s\ge 1$.
-For floor temperature $T_{\text{floor}}$ we target a comfort band $[l,h]$ and tolerate a wider band $[l_{\min},h_{\max}]$ by
+From these datasets, in each trial, we fit a proxy GP model $M_n: \gX \rightarrow \gP(\sR)$, approximating the composite function $g \circ f$, enabling principled candidate generation in the subsequent trial.

+\textbf{The entry point.} Before entering the main optimization loop, the algorithm begins by eliciting the DM’s high-level optimization goals.
+At this stage, no experimental outcomes exist ($D^{\text{exp}}_0 = \varnothing$), so the \LILO agent generates $B^{\text{pf}}$ general questions for the DM.
+After obtaining the DM’s answers, the preference feedback dataset is instantiated as $D_0^{\text{pf}} = \{(q_j, a_j)\}_{j=1}^{B^{\text{pf}}}$.
+Next, \LILO proceeds to the main optimization loop.
+As illustrated in Figure~\ref{fig:small_diagram}, each trial consists of three stages: (i)~Candidate Generation \& Experimentation, (ii)~Feedback Acquisition, and (iii)~Utility Estimation via LLM Labeling + GP Modeling.